-The lockdown and quarantine protocols implemented during the height of the COVID-19 pandemic, the shopping behavior of consumers worldwide has drastically changed.
+The lockdown and quarantine protocols implemented during the height of the COVID-19 pandemic have accelerated the transition of consumers into the eCommerce marketplace.
 With an increasing number of people choosing to shop online, Amazon is among the triumphant companies in the competitive consumer and retail industry.

-A testament to their success, the company still managed to rake in huge profits even at the height of the Coronavirus pandemic.
-As of the first half of 2020, it was reported that Amazon doubled its profit by up to $5.2 billion, in contrast to its $2.6 billion net profit in 2019.
+A testament to their success, the company still managed to rake in huge profits at the height of the Coronavirus pandemic and its aftermath.
+As of the second quarter of 2023, it was reported that Amazon net sales increased by 11%, from $121.2 billion in Q2 of 2022 to $134.4 billion in Q2 of 2023.

 The success of Amazon is mainly because of the resources they allocated for the improvement of processes and policies.
 By spending over $4 billion for “incremental COVID-19 related costs,” the company managed to make a successful adjustment to their services.

 Amazon Killing Retail Small to Medium Enterprises

 Despite the success of Amazon and its offering of a safer avenue for shoppers to buy essential goods during the pandemic, some groups remain wary of its dominance.
 In particular, some people believe that Amazon’s success is actually causing more harm to small and medium-sized retail businesses.
-In unison, the concerned group ask, is Amazon killing small businesses?
+In unison, the concerned group asks, is Amazon killing small businesses?